seancorfield/next-jdbc/doc/getting-started.md

 ```

 The latter produces a vector of hash maps, just like the result of `execute!`, where each "row" follows the case conventions of the database, the keys are qualified by the table name, and the hash map is datafiable and navigable.

+In addition to the hash map operations described above, the abstraction over the `ResultSet` can also respond to a couple of functions in `next.jdbc.result-set`:

+* `next.jdbc.result-set/row-number` - returns the 1-based row number, by calling `.getRow()` on the `ResultSet`,
+* `next.jdbc.result-set/column-names` - returns a vector of column names from the `ResultSet`, as created by the result set builder specified.

+> Note: Apache Derby requires the following options to be provided in order to call `.getRow()` (and therefore `row-number`): `{:concurrency :read-only, :cursors :close, :result-type :scroll-insensitive}`

+If you realize a row, by calling `datafiable-row` on the abstract row passed into the reducing function, you can still call `row-number` and `column-names` on that realized row.
+These functions are _not_ available on the realized rows returned from `execute!` or `execute-one!`, only within reductions over `plan`.

+The order of the column names returned by `column-names` matches SQL's natural order, based on the operation performed, and will also match the order of column values provided in the reduction when using an array-based result set builder (`plan` provides just the column values, one row at a time, when using an array-based builder, without the leading vector of column names that you would get from `execute!`: if you call `datafiable-row` on such a row, you will get a realized vector of column values).

 > Note: since `plan` expects you to process the result set via reduction, you should not use it for DDL or for SQL statements that only produce update counts.